Conference Carolinas: Recent events

 On January 26, 2023, CC announced the addition of Shorter University as its 15th member for 2024–25 school year.
-The addition of Shorter gave the Conference Carolinas its sixth football sponsoring institution, and accordingly that same day, it was also announced that the Conference Carolinas would begin sponsoring football in 2025.
+The addition of Shorter gave CC its sixth football-sponsoring institution, and accordingly that same day, it was also announced that CC would begin sponsoring football in 2025.
 Sponsoring members would include Shorter and North Greenville, whose programs played in the Gulf South Conference, Barton and Erskine, affiliates of the South Atlantic Conference, UNC Pembroke, affiliate of the Mountain East Conference, and Chowan, up until 2022 was an affiliate of the Central Intercollegiate Athletics Association.
-It was also announced that Chowan will begin affiliation with the Gulf South Conference for the 2023 and 2024 seasons and that Shorter will compete as a D-II football independent for the 2024 season, with Erskine switching affiliations from the SAC to the GSC that season only to take their place, in order to accommodate programs until league play can begin.
+It was also announced that Chowan would begin affiliation with the Gulf South Conference for the 2023 and 2024 seasons and that Shorter would compete as a D-II football independent for the 2024 season, with Erskine switching affiliations from the SAC to the GSC that season only to take their place, in order to accommodate programs until league play could begin.
 On April 5, 2024, Ferrum College was announced as the conference's 16th member, as well as its seventh football program for CC's inaugural football season.
+Therefore, CC would begin sponsoring football again after 50 years, with full members that sponsor that sport: Barton, Chowan, Erskine, Ferrum, North Greenville, Shorter and UNC Pembroke.

 CC announced the addition of women's flag football on July 2, 2024, with the first season to take place in 2025–26.
 Six schools were announced as the league's inaugural members—Chowan, Emmanuel, incoming member Ferrum, King, Lees–McRae, and Mount Olive.
 Before the end of 2024, two more full CC members, Barton and Erskine, announced they would also add the sport in 2025–26.
-Then, on April 2, 2025, three affiliates were announced as joining CC flag football for its inaugural season—Mars Hill and Wingate, already CC affiliates in acrobatics & tumbling, plus Division I member Mount St. Mary's.
+Then, on April 2, 2025, three affiliates were announced as joining CC flag football for its inaugural season—Mars Hill and Wingate, already CC affiliates in acrobatics & tumbling, plus Division I member Mount St. Mary's University.

+CC would later announce on April 29, 2026 that it would begin sponsoring women's triathlon, currently part of the NCAA Emerging Sports for Women program, in 2026–27.
+It will be the first NCAA conference to officially sponsor the sport.
+Full members Barton, Emmanuel, and King will be joined by Newberry and Wingate, already CC affiliates in other sports, and new affiliates in Concord University and Lenoir–Rhyne University.

+On May 6, 2026, CC announced that Shaw University would join the conference as a men's soccer affiliate, beginning in the 2027 fall season within the 2027–28 academic year.